ticosax/pseud/docs/source/index.rst

 pseud a bidirectionnal RPC library ready for the hostile web
 ############################################################

-Initialize an RPC peer playing as server
+Initialize an RPC peer playing as a server

 .. code-block:: python